-(Subsidiary together with Revolving Fund Receivables Ledger to Account No. 1130)

-The Cash Book is a debit, credit, and balance record.
-It is debited for remittances and reimbursements deposited and is credited for revolving fund checks drawn.
-Its balance shows the cash portion of the interest amount of the Revolving Fund.
-(See also SAM Sections 8190 and 8191.)
+A revolving fund subsidiary ledger or Cash Book is a debit, credit, and balance record of the agency/department’s revolving fund cash.
+It is debited for receipts deposited and credited for revolving fund checks drawn.
+Its balance shows the cash portion of the revolving fund’s advance amount.
+(See SAM Sections 8190 and 8191.)